Men, Women & Children (film): Plot

-Tim, a football player, quits to play a MMORPG following his parents' divorce.
-He gains a reason for living after dating the introverted Brandy Beltmeyer, who expresses herself on a secret Tumblr account.
-The account and Tim's online conversations are discovered by her overprotective mother Patricia, who removes her daughter's online privileges.
-Tim's father Kent, noticing lewd comments about a Facebook picture of Tim's mother on his game, confronts him and states she abandoned both of them.
-He deletes the game and demands Tim play football next year, causing him to get down.
-Patricia then poses as Brandy and messages to Tim that she is uninterested.
-Dejected, Tim overdoses on his antidepressants and nearly dies, which makes Patricia realise her monitoring has gone too far, and she deactivates the surveillance device she used to monitor Brandy.
+Football player Tim quits sports following his parents' divorce, preferring to spend most of his time playing a MMORPG.
+He later is pulled out of his depression when he begins dating the introverted Brandy Beltmeyer, whose overprotective mother Patricia obsessively monitors Brandy's online activity; Brandy has taken to expressing herself on a secret Tumblr account in retaliation.
+When the account and her conversations with Tim are discovered, Patricia completely revokes her daughter's internet privileges.
+Tim's father Kent confronts him, stating that Tim's mother abandoned both of them before deleting the game and demanding Tim continue football next year.
+Patricia then poses as Brandy and tells Tim that she is uninterested.
+Dejected, Tim overdoses on his antidepressants and nearly dies.
+Patricia realizes her protectiveness of her daughter has gone too far, and deactivates the surveillance devices she used to monitor Brandy.

 Donna goes to content awareness meetings run by Patricia to learn about what is legally allowed on her daughter's website.
-There she meets Kent and starts a relationship with him.
-After Donna informs him about the website, he initially wants to end the relationship.
+There, she meets Kent and starts a relationship with him.
+After Donna informs him about the website, he wants to end their relationship.
 However, after reconciling with Tim and realizing how difficult it is to be a single parent, Kent reconnects with her.

 Hannah's co-cheerleader Allison Doss has been starving herself for months over the summer, with the support of an online group.
-For years she has had a crush on Brandon Lender, a football player, and he finally notices her.
-Excited, she secretly shares her first kiss with him, and later sex on his insistence, and he treats it casually and with disinterest.
-Allison develops an ectopic pregnancy, and she miscarries a short time later.
-Rushed to the hospital, both she and her parents learn about it.
-Brandon's only concern is about others discovering they had sex.
+Her crush of several years, football player Brandon Lender, finally notices her.
+She shares her first kiss with him, and later has sex with him upon his insistence, which he treats casually and with disinterest.
+Allison develops an ectopic pregnancy, culminating in a miscarriage due to malnutrition.
+When she tells Brandon the news, his only concern is that others will discover they had sex.
 Realizing how selfish Brandon is, Allison throws a rock through his window in the middle of the night.

-We are left with the overall message that humans should remember to be kind to one another.
+The movie ends with the narrator's message that humans should remember to be kind to one another and cherish the earth.